 - Make biodiesel fuel.
 You can convert leftover oil into biodiesel fuel via some kits.
 Biodiesel is a desirable substitute for petroleum because it supposedly emits less harmful greenhouse gases.

-Bottom Line: How to Dispose of Cooking Oil – Disposal Tips
+Bottom Line: How to Dispose of Used Cooking Oil - Disposal Tips

-After a full day of cooking, you’re bound to have a lot of accumulated oil.
-You don’t want to pour these oils down the sink’s drain.
-If you put them down the sink’s drain, there could be very bad consequences.
-That’s why proper disposal is key.
+After a full day of cooking, you're bound to have a lot of accumulated oil and liquid waste.
+You don't want to pour all this hot oil down the sink's drain because that can clog the drain and pipes.
+That's why proper disposal is key.

 By using these tips, you can be assured that you’re preventing plumbing problems for your commercial kitchen.